shipcloud/shipcloud-developer-portal/concepts/index.md

 This feature is still in beta so please send a request to support@shipcloud.io for it to be made available for you.

+## Testing
+There are a lot of tools out there for testing webhooks.
+If you'd like a starting point check out this blogpost called [_60+ Tools and Services for API and Webhook Logging, Debugging, Testing, Monitoring, Documentation and Discovery_](http://john-sheehan.com/blog/ultimate-api-webhook-backend-service-debugging-testing-monitoring-and-discovery-tools-list).
+We'd recommend using a service like [requestb.in](http://requestb.in) or [mocky.io](http://mocky.io) to have reliable responses for your tests.
+This way you don't have to create shipments just for testing handling shipments afterwards.

+### Developer accounts
+If you're usind TDD (test driven development) another thing we'd recommend is creating a second account at shipcloud for all your testing needs.
+This way you can separate further development on your platform from your live processes.